michal-bures/pwa/README.md

 ## Try it live at [counter-pwa.netlify.app](https://counter-pwa.netlify.app)

 A simple showcase of a progressive web app.
-It shows a shared global counter that works correctly even with bad connection or when completely offline.
+It shows a shared global counter that is installable as an app and works correctly even with bad connection or when completely offline.

 Whenever connectivity is restored, the counter value is automatically synced to the server in the background.